OpenVPN/terraform-provider-openvpn-cloud/templates/data-sources/user.md

 page_title: "cloudconnexa_user Data Source - terraform-provider-cloudconnexa"
 subcategory: ""
 description: |-
-  Use a cloudconnexa_user data source to read a specific OpenVPN Cloud user.
+  Use a cloudconnexa_user data source to read a specific Cloud Connexa user.
 ---

 # cloudconnexa_user (Data Source)

-Use a `cloudconnexa_user` data source to read a specific OpenVPN Cloud user.
+Use a `cloudconnexa_user` data source to read a specific Cloud Connexa user.